bennettpeter/MythTV-LeanCapture/README.md

 ### Fire stick

-In order to operate your fire stick while connected to MythTV:
+In order to operate your fire stick while connected to the computer but not yet in use for the backend:

 1. Press Home on the Fire Stick Remote.
 1. Run vlc on the backend.